joinemm/homepage/content/nixos-hetzner-cloud.md

 };
 ```

-Next we need to add our user and enable SSH login.
-Don't forget this step or you will be locked out of the system.
+Next, we need to add our user and enable SSH login.
+Don't forget this step, or you will be locked out of the system.
 It's also a good idea to add some essential packages and enable bash completion.

 ```nix
 users.users.admin = {